 After you have typed in some text, and perhaps formatted it with ESC Q, you may decide to add another paragraph or two, or an example, or simply a few more lines.
-The O request, open-space, allows you to insert as many empty lines as you wish so that you have a fresh space on the screen in which to work.
+The 'O request, open-space, allows you to insert as many empty lines as you wish so that you have a fresh space on the screen in which to work.
 This request also saves the time it might take on some terminals for Emacs to continually rewrite lines if you were just typing additional text in without first opening a space for it.

-Typing a ^0 puts a newline into your buffer ahead of the current point.
+Typing a 0 puts a newline into your buffer ahead of the current point.
 Text after the current point moves down a line and over to the left margin and pushes succeeding lines down one.
-The cursor remains immediately before the inserted newline, and successive ^0s keep opening up new empty lines.
-Thus, to insert empty lines above a line of text, issue ^0 while the cursor is at the line's beginning.
-Your cursor is then positioned so that you can issue as many ^0s as desired, and then immediately start typing the new text, since the cursor is right before the new stack of blank lines.
-With a positive numeric argument, ^0 inserts the specified number of newlines.
-Thus, ^U^U^O, or ESC 16 ^0, opens up 16 lines.
+The cursor remains immediately before the inserted newline, and successive 0s keep opening up new empty lines.
+Thus, to insert empty lines above a line of text, issue 0 while the cursor is at the line's beginning.
+Your cursor is then positioned so that you can issue as many 0s as desired, and then immediately start typing the new text, since the cursor is right after the last inserted newline at the top of the stack of empty lines.
+With a positive numeric argument, 0 inserts the specified number of newlines.
+Thus, $0^{\circ}0^{\circ}$, or ESC 16 0, opens up 16 lines.